-The security team should perform a code walk through with the developers, and in some cases, the system architects.
-A code walk through is a high-level walk through of the code where the developers can explain the logic and flow of the implemented code.
+The security team should perform a code walkthrough with the developers, and in some cases, the system architects.
+A code walkthrough is a high-level look at the code during which the developers can explain the logic and flow of the implemented code.
 It allows the code review team to obtain a general understanding of the code, and allows the developers to explain why certain things were developed the way they were.

 The purpose is not to perform a code review, but to understand at a high level the flow, the layout, and the structure of the code that makes up the application.

 Armed with a good understanding of how the code is structured and why certain things were coded the way they were, the tester can now examine the actual code for security defects.

 Static code reviews validate the code against a set of checklists, including:

 - Business requirements for availability, confidentiality, and integrity;

 - OWASP Guide or Top 10 Checklists for technical exposures (depending on the depth of the review);